 Many people embark on the epic 4 day sailing journey between Panama and Sapzurro in Colombia.
 The journey takes you through the Sanblas Archipelago where you pass through 365 islands before enduring a 2 day ocean crossing with nothing in sight but rolling waves and a bobbing horizon.

-This trip comes highly recommended and can be booked through tour operators or by arriving at the docks and trying to hop on a boat (the later is risky, especially in high season when boats are booked up).
+This trip comes highly recommended and can be booked through tour operators or by arriving at the docks and trying to hop on a boat (the latter is risky, especially in high season when boats are booked up).
+Always do your research and choose a reputable operator.

 According to Wikipedia, the following nationalities will be permitted to enter Colombia for visa-free for 90 days: